dfttoolkit package¶

 vecs (npt.NDArray[np.float64]) – TODO DESCRIPTION.

-- get_number_of_atom_layers(threshold: float = 0.01) Tuple[dict, float] [source]¶
+- get_number_of_atom_layers(threshold: float = 0.01) tuple[dict, float] [source]¶

 Return the number of atom layers.